Back-end Engineering Articles

 2.6.8 :173 >

-Finally, we have the hash, which contains integers as keys and is declared with hash rockets.
-We can retrieve the information as an array, just passing the integer key we want to return hash_fourth[0], but if we try to return it as a string, we get a nil value hash_fourth['0'], and if we try to retrieve it as a symbol, we get an error.
-So that's another weird behavior we have to take care of.
+Finally we’ve the hash which contains integers as keys and declared with hash rockets.
+We can retrieve the information as an array, just passing the integer key we want to return hash_fourth[0], but if we try to return it as string we get a nil value hash_fourth['0'], and if we try to retrieve it as a symbol we get an error.
+Thats other weird behavior we have to take care

-As with Arrays, we can start empty hashes and add elements to them.
-The ways we can do these two things are straightforward.
+As with Arrays we can start empty hashes and then start adding elements to it.
+The ways we can to these two things are very simple

 2.6.8 :180 > new_hash = {}